 For this, you must display official seals and certificates that represent the authenticity of the products.
 You can also highlight it using the phrases like “100% organic,” “Certified of XYZ,” etc.

 By displaying these trust badges and certificates across your website throughout the buying process, you can reassure your customers of their safety and encourage them to complete the purchase.

 9. Display Shipping Time Estimates

 In eCommerce, shipping times play a vital role in a store’s conversion rate.
-When a customer buys a product, they want to know by when they can expect the product to be delivered.
+When a customer buys a product, they want to know when they can expect the product to be delivered.

 So, instead of using phrases like “delivered in 2-3 working days”, display the exact shipping estimates.
 This allows customers to plan their day accordingly such that they are available to receive the product.